strands-project/mongodb_store/ros_datacentre/README.md

 Config Manager Overview
 -----------------------

 The config manager provides a centralised way to store robot application parameters, with optional site-specific overrides.
-All configurations are stored inside the strands_datacentre mongodb, within a database named "configs".
+All configurations are stored inside the ros_datacentre mongodb, within a database named "configs".

 Two levels of parameters are considered:

 1) Global default parameters.
 These should be "working defaults" - so all essential parameters at least have a default value.
 For example, if a robot application requires some calibration data, default values should be provided.
-These parameters are shared among sites, so are stored inside github under strands_datacentre/defaults.
+These parameters are shared among sites, so are stored inside github under ros_datacentre/defaults.
 When the config manager is started, all .yaml files stored in this folder will be examined.
 Any new default parameters will be inserted into the "defaults" collection within the configs database.

 2) Local parameters.
 These parameters override the same named  global default parameters, allowing site-specific parameter setting.
 They are stored within the database inside the "local" collection.